TL;DR

 This project matters because it creates a sustainable, visually distinctive landmark that links Murmansk’s industrial past with its public future.
 By using timber and traditional joinery, it demonstrates environmentally conscious construction suited to the Arctic environment.
 The pavilion enhances public engagement with the waterfront, fostering local identity and tourism while respecting fragile ecosystems.

-timber observation tower outdoor
+timber observation tower kit

 As an affiliate, we earn on qualifying purchases.